MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-arranging-fields-using-grid-and-fixed-controls.md

 author: SusanneWindfeldPedersen
 ---
 # Arranging Fields Using Grid and Fixed Controls
 By default, page fields are arranged automatically in two columns.
 For more information, see [Field Arrangement on FastTabs](devenv-arranging-fields-on-fasttab.md).
 You can use a Grid control or a Fixed control to arrange fields in rows and columns on a page and design it to look like a grid-like format.
 This topic outlines the differences between the two controls to help you determine which control to use.

+> [!IMPORTANT]
+> Arranging fields in rows only works in the [!INCLUDE[nav_windows_md](../includes/nav_windows_md.md)].
+In the [!INCLUDE[webclient](../includes/webclient.md)], fields can only be arranged in columns.

 ## Comparing Grid and Fixed controls
  The Grid control is a new control and is the preferred method because it gives you more layout options.
 The following table outlines the Grid and Fixed control characteristics and their differences.